 The process is quite simple.
 Just open an online savings account, deposit your cash, and let it sit until you have a plan or need to spend it.

 So instead, if you put your $10,000 toward the debt, you’d be saving almost $4,000 over the next five years.
-To me, that’s one heck of an ROI.
+To me, that’s one heck of an ROI and even something Mark Cuban and Warren Buffet agree on.

 Okay, the previous tips are good and all.
 But what if you actually want to invest $10k?
 Ya know, like in the stock market?